 Is there a ‘postcode lottery’ for facial palsy treatment?

 A postcode lottery refers to the way local budgets and decision-making can lead to varying access to NHS services, depending on what postcode you fall into.

 ‘You can’t deny that a postcode lottery does exist for facial palsy, and I feel passionate about making sure that GPs and hospital consultants know where and how to refer people.
 I also want the whole medical team to offer support and be sensitive about that mirror moment when your whole body image alters’ (Sarah).

 There are major disparities and inequalities in patients’ access to treatments for facial palsy, including specialist physiotherapy, botulinum toxin injections for synkinesis, and reanimation surgery.
 In England, patients require a referral from their GP to access hospital services yet neither patients nor GPs may be familiar with the specialist support necessary and available.

 ‘The doctor lacked empathy, his knowledge about the condition was poor and his attitude was dismissive.
 He informed me that no treatments were available, or provided on the NHS, to treat facial palsy’ (Ollie).

 ‘I was given a 10-minute appointment with a neurosurgeon who curtly told me that my nerves wouldn’t ever recover and I would just have to accept the fact that nothing could be done’ (Julie).

-Challenging decisions to refuse treatment tend to be dealt with by local Clinical Commissioning Groups (CCG) on a case-by-case review basis.
+Challenging decisions to refuse treatment tend to be dealt with by local Clinical Commissioning Groups (CCG) and other health care funders on a case-by-case review basis.
 There is a need to develop national guidelines rather than continuing to rely on local referral criteria or none.

 Evidence from the Facial Palsy Clinic at Queen Victoria Hospital shows that: